Fees Schedule

 - Current MITs applying for Professional Licensure.

-- New EIT/GIT applicants applying in the calendar year of their graduation
+- New EIT/GIT applicants applying within 6 months of receiving their degrees at convocation.

 -